 It’s hard to dislike a city where beer and wine is often cheaper than a soda.
 But it’s a worthwhile splurge to head up to GB Roof Garden, atop the Hotel Grand Bretagne, for a fine cocktail (or posh dinner) looking out at the Acropolis.
-(Cocktails run 16 euros, or approx. $19 USD.)
+(Cocktails run about 16 euro, or approximately $19.)

 In Plaka, let the over-the-top holiday theme enchant you at spacious indoor-outdoor Noel, or the Rooster bar and café with its pleasant plaza seating and fun DJs.
 Catch live music and local art installations at the cool backyard that is six d.o.g.s, and duck into The Clumsies for chic speakeasy vibes and inventive libations.

 Coffee is big in Greece, so it’s reliably good all over town.
 Many consider the best Greek coffee to be from Mokka, a hopping café near Omonia Square.
-And while you’re in the area, don’t miss a quick photo shoot at Central Municipal Athens Market (wholesale seafood, produce, etc.) or the eclectic flea market across the avenue.
+And while you’re in the area, don’t miss a quick photo shoot at Central Municipal Athens Market (where you can find wholesale seafood, produce, and more) or the eclectic flea market across the avenue.

-Metered taxis are super cheap in Athens (an Uber-free city), with set rates between downtown and the airport (38 euros, or $44 USD), as well as the cruise port in Piraeus (28 euros, or $32 USD).
-The metro system is crazy cheap, with a 24-hour pass for only 6 euros ($7 USD).
-Plus the trains are frequent, the stations are modern and conveniently located, and stops like Syntagma double as mini-museums for ancient artifacts excavated at each site.
+Metered taxis are super cheap in Athens (an Uber-free city), with set rates between downtown and the airport (38 euro, or $44), as well as the cruise port in Piraeus (28 euro, or $32).
+The metro system is crazy cheap, with a 24-hour pass for only 6 euro ($7).
+Additionally, the trains are frequent, the stations are modern and conveniently located, and stops like Syntagma double as mini-museums for ancient artifacts excavated at each site.
 (Because, as our Big Olive tour guide said, “Our museums are already stuffed with relics.”)

 Where to Stay

 Tourism is an economic cornerstone, so hotels seem to be on every corner of central Athens.
 Step a bit further out to lodge in the roomy, polished Wyndham Grand Athens for a clean, well air-conditioned experience beside the Metaxourgio metro station.
 You’ll find a scenic rooftop pool, bar, and restaurant; request an upper floor for an Acropolis-view room—plus they serve a good buffet breakfast (for an added fee) with Greek treats.
-(We found rates starting at $110 USD per night.)
+(We found rates as low as $93 per night.)